Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 Where possible:

-• Good drainage of a timber drying yard is important – so a slight sloping of the yard is desirable.
+• Good drainage of a yard used for air drying wood is important – so a slight sloping of the yard is desirable.

 • A good yard surface is very desirable: soft, damp yard surfaces (mud etc.) must be avoided.
-This is to reduce the possibility of fungi developing and infecting the drying stock.
-Tarmac or concrete surfaces of the yard are ideal, but cinders or even well -compacted earth are acceptable.
+This is to reduce the possibility of fungi developing and infecting the stock.
+Tarmac or concrete surfaces of the yard are ideal, but cinders, or even well - compacted earth are acceptable.

 • Obstructions impeding air movement should be avoided.
-Thus hedges might be removed and stacks should not be constructed in the lee of buildings.
+Thus hedges might be removed and stacks of wood should not be constructed in the lee of buildings.

-• Good "housekeeping" in the timber drying yard helps avoid contamination of stock by fungi and insects and is also sensible from a point of view of health and safety of workers.
+• Good "housekeeping" in the air drying yard helps avoid contamination of air drying wood by fungi and insects (and is also sensible from a point of view of the health and safety of workers).

 • It is important to ensure that suitable fire breaks are provided to contain fires.

-• In some climates it is necessary to retard the rate of drying as too rapid drying can lead to various forms of drying defects.
-Thus water sprays might be used to moisten the timber and roofs constructed to shade stacks from the sun (thatch etc. can be used – but NOT corrugated iron, which can get very hot).
+• In some climates it is necessary to retard the rate of air drying wood as too rapid drying can lead to various forms of drying defects.
+Thus water sprays might be used to moisten the wood and roofs constructed to shade stacks from the sun (thatch etc. can be used – but NOT corrugated iron, which can get very hot).

-• The short axis of a timber drying yard should be parallel to the prevailing wind so that the wind can blow through the maximum number of stacks of timber and across the width of the boards:
+• The short axis of a drying yard should be parallel to the prevailing wind so that the wind can blow through the maximum number of stacks of wood and across the width of the boards:

-Image showing how a stack of timber to be dried must be orientated so the wind blows between the boards parallel to the stickers
+Image showing how a stack of air drying wood must be orientated so the wind blows between the boards parallel to the stickers

-Diagram showing two timber stacks aligned with the boards' long axes perpendicular to the prevailing wind.
-The small wooden “stickers” (“sticks”) separating the layers of timber pieces are aligned parallel to the prevailing wind so as not to impede air flow through the stack.
+Diagram showing two stacks of air drying wood aligned with the boards' long axes perpendicular to the prevailing wind.
+The small wooden “stickers” (“sticks”) separating the layers of wood pieces are aligned parallel to the prevailing wind so as not to impede air flow through the stack.

 For valuable stock, stacks might be build inside specially designed “drying sheds” (having e.g. movable louvres to control air flow).
 Simple “Dutch barns” can also be used – it is important however that such sheds are not overcrowded – this would be a false economy as relatively easy access is necessary to remove individual stacks when required.

-Note that large diameter logs are best sawn ‘green' (little or no drying has occurred).
-However if they are stored for a long time before sawing logs may dry and their ends may suffer from 'end-splitting':-
+Note that large diameter logs are best sawn ‘green' (i.e. little or no drying has occurred).
+However if logs are stored for a long time before sawing logs may dry and their ends may suffer from 'end-splitting':-

 drawing of how the end of a log can split if it is allowed to dry before sawing into boards